 We would then look at their blog posts and see what topics they are writing about.
 We can also check out their sitemap to get an idea of all the different types of content they have on their site.

-Looking at your competitor’s website can give you some great ideas for topics to write about on your own site.
+Looking at your competitor’s website can give you some great ideas for topics to write about on your site.
+Also, pay attention to the long-tail keywords your competitors may not target.
+These longer, more specific phrases can often be easier to rank for but still bring valuable traffic to your site.

-If you have a budget for tools, you can try SEMrush, Ahrefs or other keyword research tools.
-Through these tools you will be able to see certain keyword phrases and all other keywords related to the keywords you are trying to rank.
+If you have a budget for tools, try SEMrush, Ahrefs or other keyword research tools.
+Through these tools, you can see certain keyword phrases and all other keywords related to the keywords you are trying to rank.

 Example: